 - Milk for babies: street kids and mothers with empty bottles will ask you for milk.
 I was surprised when one street kid didn’t want my money but wanted me to buy a bag of milk.
 At first, I thought okay sure, but then realised it was a scam.
 The bag cost way too much and the mothers were giving it back to the shop and taking profit (no money or milk for the kid)!

-Negotiate for a boat ride
+4. Negotiate for a boat ride

-The best way to see the River ganges and the ghats in Varanasi is to take a boat ride at sunrise or in the morning time.
+The best way to see the River Ganges and the ghats in Varanasi is to take a boat ride at sunrise or in the morning time.

 The best thing to do is head to the main ghat and arrange a tour yourself or the night before.

-You need to be pretty hard ball with your haggling skills here but persevere, the price will eventually drop down if you keep repeating the price you’re willing to pay.
+You need to be a pretty hardball with your haggling skills here but persevere, the price will eventually drop if you keep repeating the price you’re willing to pay.

-You shouldn’t pay any more than 500 rupees per hour for a row boat.
+You shouldn’t pay any more than 500 rupees per hour for a rowboat.
 I managed to get mine down to 300 an hour but this took around 30 minutes and haggling with around 5 drivers until I got the right price.